 |Wellcare Value Script||$7.50||$505||Enhanced||No||No||Yes|

-The Four Phases of Every North Dakota Medicare Part D Plan
+North Dakota Medicare Part D Plans Have Four Phases

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 Once you've spent $7,400 out-of-pocket you are out of the coverage gap phase and will receive catastrophic coverage.
 This happens automatically and ensures that you only pay a small amount for all covered drugs for the remainder of the year.

 The out-of-pocket costs that help you get catastrophic coverage include:

 - What you paid during the initial coverage limitOnce you have met your yearly deductible, you will pay a copayment or coinsurance for each covered drug until you reach the initial coverage limit.
 You will then enter your plan’s coverage gap (aka, “donut... period;

 - Most of the full cost of brand-name drugs (and the manufacturer’s discount) purchased in the coverage gap;

 - The amount paid by others, including family members, most charities, and other persons on your behalf; and

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.